WPD hosts town hall on NE Wichita violent crime

 “There’s a multitude of other issues that need to be addressed in this community: there’s a mental health component that’s missing as well, and that is one component that was not addressed here tonight in a broad way that needs to be a part of this conversation,” Tommy Benford, Property Manager at Mennonite Housing, said.

-Although WPD Interim Chief Lem Moore is set to leave the department at the end of September, he says he plans on scheduling between 3-4 meetings similar to this one that will take place within the next six months.
+Although WPD Interim Chief Lem Moore is set to leave the department at the end of September, he says he plans on scheduling between three to four meetings similar to this one that will take place within the next six months.